Did Car Accidents Decrease During The COVID-19 Pandemic?

 Why?

 There are several reasons.
 The first is that the kind of driver is different on average.
-People that go out and drive during a lockdown are less risk-averse than the average citizen.
-That factor added in with near-empty streets results in more rates of speeding, which leads to more crashes.
+People who go out and drive during a lockdown are less risk-averse than the average citizen.
+That factor, added in with near-empty streets, results in higher rates of speeding, which leads to more crashes.

 That is not to say that all drivers during the pandemic were less risk-averse and likely to end up in a crash.
 Essential services stayed open.
 People still needed to purchase food, supplies, and critical items (sometimes life-saving) and had to drive there to get them.
 Other data indicate higher rates of drinking and driving and lower rates of seat-belt use as causes of an increase in fatality rates during the pandemic.